-There are no waiting lists.
-Misinformation is often put out by recruiters from competing trade schools and counselors.
-SBCC is an open access taxpayer-funded Community College.
-We are in the business of providing career education and training for the national and global workforce.
+Typically, pre-COVID, there were no waiting lists, but due to COVID'S public health department protocols, we have smaller class sizes, which have resulted in a waiting list.
+SBCC is an open access taxpayer-funded Community College; we are in the business of providing career education and training for the national and global workforce.
 We accept all students at SBCC that apply and qualify for admission.

 Is there a swim test?